 At Pinpoint Acupuncture Clinic, we believe that your treatment plan should be tailored to your individual needs.
 When we first meet you, we’ll learn as much as we can about your situation, your allergies, current treatments you’re using, and your health history.
 Then we will work with you to create a customized treatment plan that addresses your concerns and wellness goals.

 If you’ve been frustrated with allergies and just can’t seem to get the relief you need, we want to help.
 Acupuncture may just be the solution you’ve been looking for.
-Contact us today at our St. Helens or Portland location to schedule an appointment.
+Contact us today at our Scapoose location to schedule an appointment.